Yoav Chelouche: Biography

 Yoav Z. Chelouche was born in Paris to Rachel and Aviezer Chelouche, a diplomat and one of Israel's first ambassadors to Europe.
 His grandfather, Yosef Eliyahu Chelouche, was the founder of Neve Tzedek, the first Jewish settlement outside Jaffa.
 His great grandfather, Aharon Chelouche, was one of the early founders of Tel Aviv and the builder of Gymnasia Herzliya, the first Hebrew high school in Palestine.

 After graduating from Gymnasia Rehavia in Jerusalem, Chelouche served in the Intelligence Corps of the Israel Defense Forces.
 In 1974, he earned a BA in Economics and Statistics from Tel Aviv University, followed by an MBA from INSEAD business school in Fontainebleau, France.

-Chelouche is married to Bosmat, an attorney who served as legal counsel for Bezeq and Tadiran.
+Chelouche is married to Bosmat, an attorney who was legal counsel for Bezeq and Tadiran.
 They live in Ramat Hasharon.